google/grr-doc/docs/deploying-grr-clients/on-linux.md

-# Client installation on Linux
+# Installing GRR clients on Linux

 For Linux you will see a deb and rpms, install the appropriate one.
 For testing purposes you can run the client on the same machine as